Wilmington Probate and Estate Administration Attorney

 - Is the personal representative qualified?

-- Do certain people need to renounce their right to administer the estate?
+- Does anyone need to renounce their right to administer the estate?

 - Is the application for Letters Testamentary or Letters of Administration properly filled out and executed?